LL-Pengfei/CS1010-AY1819S1-Personal/docs/07-arithmetic-ops.md

 a = a op b
 ```

-## Common Mistakes Using Arithmatic Operations
+## Common Mistakes Using Arithmetic Operations

 It is important to remember that, when arithmetic operations in C is performed on a sequence of bits, where the value that it can represent is limited and is determined by its type.
 A common mistake for beginner programmers is to forget this fact and treat the arithmetic operations as the same as the ones seen in mathematics.